Industry: Life Science

 Research from Clemson University

-Funding Received: PDF Grant, SC Launch, Inc. Investment
+Funding Received: Product Development Fund Grant, SC Launch, Inc. Investment

 “It is because of the SC Launch program at SCRA that KIYATEC is the company we are today – Cutting edge technology, attracting national attention, creating a better future for cancer patients.
 All of that right here in South Carolina.”